 Reilly Craft Pizza and Drink

-Reilly Craft Pizza and Drink is like three top-notch venues rolled into one.
+Reilly Craft Pizza and Drink are like three top-notch venues rolled into one.
 First, you have a traditional dining area in an elegant historical setting.
 Here you can order creative salads, made in-house pasta, pizza so tasty that it should be illegal, delicious desserts, and more.

 Then there's the Downtown Beer Garden out back.
 Choose between indoor or outdoor seating and take advantage of 28 rotating tap beers and eight tap wines.
 The beer garden uses communal-style tables, leading to great conversations between your party and those nearby.